Preparing for Adulthood

 • There was, however, a decrease in the percentage of East Riding adults with learning disabilities in paid employment, which decreased from 5.8% in 2020 to 4.5% in 2023.
 Both region and national also decreased in this period (page 10).

-Links to the East Riding local offer, Your Life Your Way and further information
+4. East Riding local offer and Your Life Your Way

 Click the bullet points below to access the SEND East Riding Local Offer and Your Life Your Way